-For more information, or to request one of the films below to review, contact film review editor Cynthia J. Miller at email@example.com
+For more information, to request one of the films below to review, or to inquire about reviewing a film not on the list, contact film review editor Cynthia J. Miller at firstname.lastname@example.org

 Films Currently Available for Review [PDF]